 For Christmas parties, you’ll love my Tree Trimming Soundtrack which includes festive songs that aren’t your run-of-the-mill classics.

 But you can never go wrong with my extra long playlist with cool vibes, lots of indie and is the perfect music for any type of party.
 I call it Beach at Sunset, but it works just as well for brunch or dinner.

-Let’s be honest, these are the two things you need to be holiday party-ready.
-A little bubbly gets people in a celebratory mood (even if it is not an expensive brand!) and a pack (or two) of Cottonelle Mega Rolls will get you through all your holiday entertaining.
+Let’s be honest, these are really just two things you need to be holiday party-ready.
+A little bubbly gets people in a celebratory mood (even if it is not an expensive brand!) and a pack (or two) of Cottonelle Mega Rolls will get you through all your parties.

 I keep a bunch of rolls in the house in our pantry area, and have a designated spot in the garage for the overflow.

-There is nothing worse than running out!
+A top tip for stress-free holiday entertaining is making sure you never run out of t.p!
 These Mega Rolls mean that you have to change the roll less often which is perfect for the holiday party season!

 With just a few quick trips to the store and a little holiday party prep, you are ready to entertain your friends and family all season and you can enjoy yourself too!

 Holiday entertaining doesn’t have to be stressful.
 These stress-free holiday entertaining tips are all you need.

 Do you love to throw holiday parties?
 Share your best party prep tip in the comments!